 The code change proposal would not increase the stringency of the existing Title 24, Part 6, so the savings associated with this proposed change are minimal.
-Typically, the Statewide CASE Team presents a detailed analysis of statewide energy and cost savings associated with the proposed change in Section 3.6 of the Draft CASE Report.
+Typically, the Statewide CASE Team presents a detailed analysis of statewide energy and cost savings associated with the proposed change in Section 3.6 of the Final CASE Report.
 As discussed in Section 3.4, although the measure is associated with slightly negative energy savings, the code change proposal would enable a cost-effective option for low GWP, low charge refrigeration systems that could be utilized to aid in statewide GHG emission reduction goals, as well as improve the safety and health of refrigerated warehouse workers due to reduced ammonia refrigerant charge inside occupied spaces.
+Assuming 10 percent of 2023 refrigerated warehouse new construction adopts packaged refrigeration technology, the first year statewide energy impact is an increase of 68,958 kWh (0.42 kWh/square foot, 164,000 square feet of forecasted construction).